 Storing the Miele Triflex HX1 Pro

-In Comfort mode the Triflex HX1 Pro will stand unsupported wherever you choose to stash it, which is handy if you’re renting and not allowed to drill holes in the walls.
-As I preferred it in Reach mode, which definitely cannot stand on its own, I (ahem, my husband) screwed the wall mount to the wall – a very easy process.
+In 'Comfort' mode the Triflex HX1 Pro will stand unsupported wherever you choose to stash it, which is handy if you’re renting and not allowed to drill holes in the walls.
+As I preferred it in Reach mode, which definitely cannot stand on its own, I (ahem, my husband) screwed the wall mount to the wall, which was a very easy process.
 Gliding the Triflex HX1 Pro into the mount took a bit of practice but I got the hang of it eventually and did love the built-in attachment storage that stows all the nozzles in a nice neat line-up.

 I’ve already mentioned that the Triflex HX1 Pro is heavy for a cordless and I genuinely think my arthritic mum (and anyone with significant strength/mobility issues) would struggle.
 However, it’s no heavier than a corded upright vacuum and weightiness doesn’t appear to impact manoeuvrability.
 I found it very nimble around furniture feet, and the floorhead gets right into corners and tight to edges.
 Rarely did I feel the need to switch to a crevice nozzle on skirting boards for example.
 The handheld, used with the powered floorhead, made very light work of our carpeted stairs.